SAP/fundamental-ngx/NEW_COMPONENT.md

 ### Publishing and testing in external applications

 Before proceeding with creating a PR run `yarn run build` and test your changes in an external application.
-This will build the application and run `npm pack`.
-After it's done you can install this version of the library in any external application using `npm link` command.
+This will build the application and run `yarn pack`.
+After it's done you can install this version of the library in any external application using `yarn link` command.
 More details [here](https://docs.npmjs.com/cli/v8/commands/npm-link)